xaviermonin/Kal-El-specs/R1/Functional/Centralized-Server/Centralized-server-functional-requirement-specifications.md

 ## Introduction

 This document describes the centralized server functional specifications.
-The server collects Logger's data and provide a secure access to this data for a Consumer.
+The *Centralized server* collects logger data and provide a secure access to this data for a *Consumer* via APIs.
-For this, the server is composed by third main components :
+For this, the server has two main components:
 - Collector API
 - Consumer API
-- Authentication API

 ## Use case